 We've assumed you're employed and paying income tax and National Insurance contributions.
 We haven't taken into account any other deductions that may be taken from your income.

-These figures don't account for any state benefits you may receive or be entitled to receive (other than ESA), or any income tax due on your ESA payments.
+These figures don't account for any state benefits (including any Universal Credit entitlement) you may receive or be entitled to receive, other than Employment and Support Allowance (ESA), or any income tax due on your ESA payments.
+Please be aware that the money received at claim from a policy may affect your/your client’s entitlement to certain state benefits including Universal Credit.

 These figures assume that you'll receive statutory sick pay for the first 28 weeks followed by the basic rate (single person) ESA for the 13 week assessment period, after which you'll receive the basic rate (single person) ESA for the work-related activity group.